Murcul/humans-of-gitstart/docs/open-positions/10-HeadofCE.md

 sidebar_position: 7
 ---

-# 🛠️ Founding Solutions Architect
+# 🛠️ Head of Client Engineering (Solutions Architect)

 ◯˚GitStart turns tickets into PRs for engineering teams, who assign tickets and get back ready to merge PRs.
 We've shipped 13k+ PRs shipped for Firefox Mobile, Cal.com, Hash.AI, Drata, Supabase, StoryBook, and we're just getting started - backed by some of the best investors and engineering leaders.

 ## Your Mission

-You will be joining a newly created team called Client Engineering and report directly to the CEO.
-You job will be to help engineering teams use GitStart to build mission critical software used by millions of end users.
+You will lead a newly created team called Client Engineering and report directly to the CEO.
+Your job will be to help engineering teams (our clients) use GitStart to build mission-critical software used by millions of end users.

-As part of this role you will:
+As part of this role, you will:

 - Understand their roadmap to identify highly leveraged projects and initiatives
 - Scope projects into sprints to enable maximum acceleration through GitStart